Lanark Blue is a Scottish farmhouse blue cheese similar to Roquefort.

-To make Lanark Blue, penicillium roqueforti is added to the milk, then curdled with vegetarian rennet.
+To make Lanark Blue, penicillium roqueforti is added to the raw milk, then curdled with vegetarian rennet.
 The curd is put into moulds (but not pressed), dipped in brine, then turned out of the mould and let age for 1 month.
 It is then wrapped in foil to discourage any more surface mould.
 The cheese is then aged 2 additional months, during which it is turned 3 times a month.
-The cheese then has its foil removed, is scraped, and is cut into half-moon wedges that are 4 inches (10 cm) tall, and weigh 3 1/3 pounds (1 1/2 kg.)
+The cheese then has its foil removed, is scraped, and is cut into half-moon wedges that are 10 cm (4 inches) tall, weighing 1 ½ kg (3 ⅓ pounds).
 The wedges are wrapped in fresh foil for packaging and shipping to retailers.
-Retailers generally sell the cheese in 1/2 pound (250 g) wedges.
+Retailers generally sell the cheese in 250 g (½ pound) wedges.

 The picture of a milkmaid on the packaging foil was done by Errington’s brother Tom (after an oil painting by Robert Herdman.)